Ministry of Foreign Affairs (Egypt): Reestablishment

 After Egyptian independence was officially recognised by the United Kingdom on 22 February 1922, the Ministry of Foreign affairs was re-established on 15 March 1922.
-Ahmed Heshmat Pasha, who became the first Minister of Foreign Affairs in 1923, laid the cornerstone of the organizational structure of the Ministry and took Al Bustan Palace in Bab El Louk, a palace owned by King Fuad, to be the first official headquarters to his Ministry.
-He divided the Ministry into four main departments, the Minister's divan, the department of political and commercial affairs, the department of consular affairs, and the department of administrative affairs.
+Ahmed Heshmat Pasha, who became the first Minister of Foreign Affairs in 1923, laid the cornerstone of the organizational structure of the ministry and took Al Bustan Palace in Bab El Louk, a palace owned by King Fuad, to be the first official headquarters to his ministry.
+He divided the ministry into four main departments, the minister's divan, the department of political and commercial affairs, the department of consular affairs, and the department of administrative affairs.

 In 1925, the first special decree regarding the consular system was issued, and also the decree regarding the system of the political positions.

-Although the reestablishment of the Ministry was approved, the continuing British occupation of the country imposed restrictions on the level of the Egyptian diplomatic representation abroad.
+Although the reestablishment of the ministry was approved, the continuing British occupation of the country imposed restrictions on the level of the Egyptian diplomatic representation abroad.

 After the Anglo-Egyptian Treaty of 1936, diplomatic representation of Egypt was raised to be at the same level as the diplomatic representation in London.
-Under the treaty, Britain recognised Egypt's right to raise its diplomatic representation to the level of "ambassador" which in turn enabled Egypt to join the League of Nations in 1937. join the League of Nations.
+Under the treaty, Britain recognised Egypt's right to raise its diplomatic representation to the level of "ambassador" which in turn enabled Egypt to join the League of Nations in 1937.
 This enabled Egyptian diplomacy to have a role in the international arena once more.

 The Egyptian diplomatic representation spread to many parts of the world.
-During this period, the Egyptian consular representation spread more than the diplomatic representation due to the large number of consuls who already functioned in cities like London, and Liverpool in Britain, Paris, Marseille, and Lyons in France, and Berlin, and Hamburg in Germany.
+During this period, the Egyptian consular representation spread more than the diplomatic representation due to the large number of consuls who already functioned in cities like London, and Liverpool in Britain, Paris, Marseille, and Lyon in France, and Berlin, and Hamburg in Germany.

-The aftermath of the Second World War had a great impact on the Egyptian diplomatic performance through the structural changes made by the Egyptian Ministers at that time in order to cope with the profound changes created by the war.
-After the end of the war, the Egyptian Ministers made changes to cope with the effect of the war.
+The aftermath of the Second World War had a great impact on the Egyptian diplomatic performance through the structural changes made by the Egyptian ministers at that time in order to cope with the profound changes created by the war.
+After the end of the war, the Egyptian ministers made changes to cope with the effect of the war.